moogacs/docs.buf.build/docs/configuration/v1beta1-migration-guide.md

 ---

 Several changes were made between `v1beta1` and `v1`, but migrating between them is easy.
-This guide will walk through exactly what changed, and what you need to change when upgrading from `v1beta1` to `v1`.
+This guide walks you through exactly what changed and what you need to update when upgrading from `v1beta1` to `v1`.

 ## Automatic migration